Alexander Lukashenko: Economy

-Coronavirus
+Global Finance magazine listed Belarus as the 115th poorest country in the world in 2024.

+COVID-19 pandemic

 During the COVID-19 pandemic, Lukashenko stated that concerns about the pandemic were a "frenzy and a psychosis" and that working the tractors, drinking vodka and going to saunas could prevent people from infection from the virus.
 "People are working in tractors.
 No one is talking about the virus", Lukashenko said on 16 March 2020.
 "There, the tractor will heal everyone.
 The fields heal everyone".
 He also said: "I don't drink, but recently I've been saying that people should not only wash their hands with vodka, but also poison the virus with it.
 You should drink the equivalent of 40–50 milliliters of rectified spirit daily", but he advised against doing so while at work.
 Lukashenko described these comments as a joke.
 By early May, Belarus was reported to have 15,000 diagnosed cases, one of the highest per capita rates of infection in Eastern Europe.

-On July 28, 2020, Lukashenko announced he had asymptomatic COVID-19.
+On 28 July 2020, Lukashenko announced he had asymptomatic COVID-19.
 Neither the Presidential Administration nor the country's health service have commented on this statement.

-On August 12, 2021, Lukashenko stated that he is strongly opposed to making vaccination mandatory.
+On 12 August 2021, Lukashenko stated that he is strongly opposed to making vaccination mandatory.
 "There will be no mandatory vaccination in Belarus.
 I am strongly against it.
 Vaccination will remain voluntary.
 If a person wants to be vaccinated it is good, if not, let it be".